Topological Materials Discovery from Crystal Symmetry: Topological Band Theory

 \subsection{The Band Theory of Crystalline Solids}

 From a theoretical perspective, a crystal is defined as a system in which physical observables, such as the energy spectrum and the locations of atoms, are periodic under the action of discrete translations.
-From an experimental perspective, the picture is more complicated -- samples of crystalline materials carry defects, misoriented domains, and coexisting structural orders, such as left- and right-handed enantiomers~\cite{AshcroftMermin,KaustuvReview,MerminReview,FlackChirality}.
-In this section, we will focus on the underlying mathematical machinery used to characterize the electronic states in theoretical models of pristine, solid-state crystals.
-Later, in Sec.~\ref{sec:introTopology}, we will briefly generalize to models that incorporate sources of deviation from the perfect-crystal limit, such as disorder.
+From an experimental perspective, the picture is more complicated: samples of crystalline materials carry defects, misoriented domains, and coexisting structural orders, such as left-handed and right-handed enantiomers~\cite{AshcroftMermin,KaustuvReview,MerminReview,FlackChirality}.
+In this subsection, we focus on the underlying mathematical machinery used to characterize the electronic states in theoretical models of pristine, solid-state crystals.
+In Sec.~\ref{sec:introTopology}, we then briefly generalize to models that incorporate sources of deviation from the perfect-crystal limit, such as disorder.